 - Some believe our consumption economy is not sustainable.
-That at some point we won’t have the resources to produce or buy the kinds of goods that make up much of the world economy.
+It’s possible we won’t have the resources to cheaply produce, or buy, the kinds of goods that make up much of the world economy.
 If this is true, the entire economy is a bubble.
 Which means a bubble in any domain is is really a bubble (domain) on a bubble (entire economy) on a bubble (human race).

 - We are all going to die.
 We behave mostly as if we will live forever.
 Our lives are bubbles.
 We live in denial of the great uncertainties of when and how we will die.
 On the day people die, their families are surprised to learn how much unfounded security they placed in something that disappeared instantly, and possibly without warning.

 - People are strange and place value emotionally.
 Is a rare baseball card or pair of high fashion shoes worth $5000?
 Not in any practical sense.
 But civilized humans are not bound by historic practicalities.
 We are free to confuse perceived value with real utility whenever we like (or more precisely, can, afford to).
 When the apocalypse comes the survivors will be talking about how electricity, highways and running water were central to the “civilization bubble”.